sonukumarraj007/java-script/README.md

 ```

-## Remove Duplicate Element in an Array
+## Remove duplicate element in an array

 ```ts